fabiodefilipposoftware/FDSec/README.md

 ## How to use it:

 Create a new project and paste the code inside Program.cs, compile it and execute!
+I suggest Framework 5.0 or higher!